Competitive Demand Learning: A Non-cooperative Pricing Algorithm with Coordinated Price Experimentation: Model and Preliminaries

 \subsection{Algorithm}

-We propose a DDEP algorithm to solve the pricing decisions of each firm in competition.
-DDEP operates in \textit{stages}, which we index by $n$ for $n=0,1,2,\cdots$.
-Every stage is equally separated as $N+1$ time intervals, which we index by $m$ for $m=1,2,\cdots,N+1$, and each interval contains $I_n$ periods (i.e., time steps).
-In the beginning of stage ~$n$, firm $i$ publishes a price $\hat{p}_n^i$, the vector of all prices is denoted as $\hat{\mathbf{p}}_n$.
-As there are $(N+1)I_n$ periods in one stage, the notation $t_{n}$ represents period $t$ at the beginning of stage $n$.
-In Step 1, firm $i$'s price $p_t^i=\hat{p}_n^i$ will not be changed in $N I_n$ but will be changed in 1 time interval if the index $m$ is equal to the firm index $i$.
+We propose a CDL algorithm to solve the pricing decisions of each firm in competition.
+CDL operates in \textit{stages}, which we index by $n$ for $n=0,1,2,\cdots$.
+Every stage is equally separated as $F+1$ time intervals, which we index by $m$ for $m=1,2,\cdots,F+1$, and each interval contains $I_n$ periods (i.e., time steps).
+The length of intervals $I_n$ is exponentially increasing as $n$ increases.
+In the beginning of stage $n$, firm $i$ publishes a price $\hat{p}_n^i$, the vector of all prices is denoted as $\hat{\mathbf{p}}_n$.
+As there are $(F+1)I_n$ periods in one stage, the notation $t_{n}$ represents period $t$ at the beginning of stage $n$.
+In Step 1, firm $i$'s price $p_t^i=\hat{p}_n^i$ will not be changed in $F I_n$ but will be changed in one time interval if the index $m$ is equal to the firm index $i$.
+For example, firm 1 needs to set $p_t^1=\hat{p}_n^1+\delta_n$ for $t=t_n+I_n+1,\cdots,t_n+2I_n$ and set $p_t^1=\hat{p}_n^1$ for the remaining periods of stage $n$.
 Therefore, all firms are required to adjust their prices sequentially and collect sales information.
-Using the observations in stage $n$, the demand functions $\lambda^i (\cdot)$ of all firms are then approximated by a simple linear function.
-At the end of stage $n$, all firms need to find the current GNE $\mathbf{\hat{p}}_{n+1}$ for the next stage, which is computed by an approximate demand function.
-Now, we present in detail the DDEP algorithm looping $n$ from $0$ until a terminal stage, given as period $T$. \begin{itemize} \item Step 0.
-Preparation: If $n=0$, input $I_0$, $v$, and $\hat{p}_1^i,\forall i=1,\cdots,N$.
-If $n>0$, set $I_n=\lfloor I_0v^n \rfloor$ and $\delta_n=I_n^{-\frac{1}{4}}$. \\ \item Step 1: Setting prices.
-Loop $m$ from $1$ to $N+1$.
+Using the observations in stage $n$, the demand functions $\lambda^i (\cdot)$ of all firms during a period are then approximated by a simple linear function.
+We separate one stage into $F+1$ parts because each firm must estimate the $F+1$ parameters of the linear function.
+For index $i=1$, for example, firm $1$ can use the collected sales information from the interval $t_n+1,\cdots,t_n+I_n$ and the interval $t_n+I_n+1,\cdots,t_n+2I_n$ to estimate $\beta^{11}$ through the finite difference method.
+At the end of stage $n$, all firms submit their approximation demand functions to the online platform, and the online platform uses these to find the current NE~$\mathbf{\hat{p}}_{n+1}$.
+Now, we present in detail the CDL algorithm looping $n$ from $0$ until a terminal stage, given as period $T$. \begin{itemize} \item Step 0.
+Preparation: If $n=0$, input $I_0$, $v$, $t_0=0$ and $\hat{p}_1^i,\forall i=1,\cdots,F$.
+If $n>0$, set $I_n=\lfloor I_0v^n \rfloor$ and $\delta_n=I_n^{-\frac{1}{4}}$. \item Step 1: Setting prices.
 The rule of firm $i$'s price $p_t^i$ at time $t$ is